On The Interval Below This Spot

 Also see . . .
 The Granite Monthly - A NH Magazine.
 (Submitted on February 9, 2019, by Douglas Finney of Concord, New Hampshire, USA.)

 Credits.
 This page was last revised on February 11, 2019.
-This page originally submitted on February 9, 2019, by Douglas Finney of Concord, New Hampshire, USA.
-This page has been viewed 29 times since then.
+It was originally submitted on February 9, 2019, by Douglas Finney of Concord, New Hampshire, USA.
+This page has been viewed 158 times since then and 45 times this year.
 Photos: 1, 2. submitted on February 9, 2019, by Douglas Finney of Concord, New Hampshire, USA. • Andrew Ruppenstein was the editor who published this page.